EvgeniyaPronina/json-test-task/README.md

 Write a function that would produce the following:

-Find and DELETE the lowest score for each of row of type ‘yyy’ for each user.
+Find and DELETE the lowest score for each of row of type â€˜yyyâ€™ for each user.
 - If All scores are Identical for a user.
 Keep only one result
-- If a user only have one score of type ‘yyy’, DO NOT DELETE score. return a string formatted as above.
+- If a user only have one score of type â€˜yyyâ€™, DO NOT DELETE score. return a string formatted as above.

 Note: Feel free to write several versions of the code, we will keep the optimal result.